Kong/docs.konghq.com/app/konnect/architecture.md

 > Figure 1: Diagram of {{site.konnect_short_name}} modules.

-Runtime instances, acting as data planes, listen for traffic on the proxy port 443 by default.
+Data Plane Nodes, acting as data planes, listen for traffic on the proxy port 443 by default.
 The {{site.konnect_short_name}} data plane evaluates incoming client API requests and routes them to the appropriate backend APIs.
 While routing requests and providing responses, policies can be applied with